NeRN -- Learning Neural Representations for Neural Networks: Experiments

 \subsection{Ablation experiments}

 We present a few ablation experiments for NeRN's loss functions in Table~\ref{table:lossAblation} \& Figure~\ref{fig:lossAblationPlot}.
-The results emphasize the importance of the distillation losses and the need for a reconstruction loss.
-In addition, Table~\ref{table:batchAblation} examines the weight sampling methods for gradient computation discussed in Section~\ref{subsec:training}.
+The results emphasize the importance of the distillation losses, allowing for a better and more stable convergence, and the need for a reconstruction loss.
+In addition, Table~\ref{table:batchAblation} examines the weight sampling methods for gradient computation as discussed in Section~\ref{subsec:training}.